Slvr-one/bookmaker/README.md

     Modularity
     Automation

+##  initializing a MongoDB client, connect to a MongoDB database, and insert multiple documents into a collection/table:

+-- The initMongoDB function initializes a MongoDB client with the URL "mongodb://localhost:27017", connects to the MongoDB database named "bookmaker", -- creates a collection named "bets" in the "bookmaker" database, -- inserts three documents into the "bets" collection using the InsertMany method.
+-- Each document is a BSON document that consists of several fields, such as:
+    "fullName",
+    "age",
+    "amount",
+    "profit".

+-- The bson.D type is used to represent a BSON document in Go code.
+-- After inserting the documents, the InsertedIDs field of the InsertManyResult object is printed to the console.

 ## Architecture:
 ![image](image.png)

 ## REST API REF:

+HTTP endpoints:

+-- "/" - A welcome page that displays the number of horses available and the current date and time.
+-- "/health" - A health check endpoint that returns a simple message to indicate that the server is up and running.
+-- "/horses" - An endpoint that returns the number of horses available.
+-- "/horses/{name}" - An endpoint that returns information about a specific horse by name.
+-- "/horses/{name}/bet/{amount}" - An endpoint that allows the user to place a bet on a specific horse.
+-- The program also defines several functions to handle these endpoints.
+The GetHorses function returns the number of horses available, the GetHorse function returns information about a specific horse, and the Invest function allows the user to place a bet on a specific horse.
+The main function initializes the web server and sets up the routing.

 | Path | Method | Description |
 | :-------- | :------- | :------- |